Feature Friday: Einstein a Go-Go

 Feature Friday: Remember The Wild and the “Look at me!” podcast

-This Feature Friday we’re shining the spotlight in another of our ex-students, Chris McCormack.
+This Feature Friday we’re shining the spotlight in another of our former students, Chris McCormack.
 He took our Science Communication subjects as part of his Masters in 2013-2015.
 After completing his degree, he worked for the Environment Protection Authority (EPA) Victoria in Citizen Science.
-He’s now studying a PhD in Conservation Psychology looking at narrative communication and connection with nature.
-In …May 29, 2020
+He’s now studying a PhD in Conservation Psychology looking at narrative communication and connection with nature. …May 29, 2020

 Don’t Let Mental Blocks Stop You

 By Christina Crachi,@ChristinaCrachi, 2019 Alumni What is a mental block?
 For those of you that haven’t experienced a mental block in sport- consider yourselves lucky.
 A mental block is a frustrating and debilitating obstacle which prevents an athlete from performing a particular skill.
 Flipping out- Credit to Soulfire11 via Flickr My experience As a cheerleader, I’ve had my fair share of mental blocks when it comes …May 27, 2020

 So by now you’ve probably heard of the 3MT, the recent #PostItNotePhD, and now I bring to you the next challenge in SciComm, the 5 Level Challenge!
 This is where scientists explain their research on 5 different levels of complexity: To a child To a teen To a undergrad student To a grad student To an expert in the field This started …May 22, 2020

 The Battle Between Good and Evil in Your Compost Bin